dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 \end{equation}

 #### Decision rule, p-value and confidence interval
 The critical value of the F-statistic for rejection of the null hypothesis is $F_{1-\alpha,ndf,ddf_H}$, i.e., that value such that fraction $(1-\alpha)$ of the area under the distribution lies to the left of the critical value.
-From definition \@ref(eq:F-OR), rejection of the NH is more likely if $MS(T)$ increases, meaning the treatment effect is larger; $MS(TR)$ decreases meaning there is less contamination of the treatment effect by treatment-reader variability; the greater of $Cov2$ or $Cov3$ decreases, meaning there is less contamination of the treatment effect by between-reader and treatment-reader variability, $\alpha$ increases, meaning one is allowing a greater probability of Type I errors, $ndf$ increases, meaning the more the number of treatment pairings, the greater the chance that at least one pair will reject the NH or $ddf_H$ increases, as this lowers the critical value of the F-statistic.
+From definition Eqn. \@ref(eq:F-OR), rejection of the NH is more likely if $MS(T)$ increases, meaning the treatment effect is larger; $MS(TR)$ decreases meaning there is less contamination of the treatment effect by treatment-reader variability; the greater of $Cov2$ or $Cov3$ decreases, meaning there is less contamination of the treatment effect by between-reader and treatment-reader variability, $\alpha$ increases, meaning one is allowing a greater probability of Type I errors, $ndf$ increases, meaning the more the number of treatment pairings, the greater the chance that at least one pair will reject the NH or $ddf_H$ increases, as this lowers the critical value of the F-statistic.

 The p-value of the test is the probability, under the NH, that an equal or larger value of the F-statistic than $F_{OR}$ could be observed by chance.
 In other words, it is the area under the F-distribution $F_{ndf,ddf_H}$ that lies above the observed value $F_{OR}$: